France Self Drive Holiday around Provence

 Best Towns and Villages to visit in Provence

 Aix en Provence is an absolute must for all art lovers.
 This town has been home to many great artists at some stage of their lives and the distinguished list includes Cezanne, Zola, Malherbes, and Mirabeau among others.
 The town is extremely well-endowed with museums and Art centres and you could spend days here and not see all the art on offer.
 Definitely a must-see during your France self drive holiday!

 Avignon is a large medieval city, but well worth a visit – see the Modern Art Museum and the Pont d’Avignon, a bridge dating from the Middle Ages.
 An art festival is held here each year – try to be there.

 Roussillon is a lovely old town perched on a hill and famous for the wine of the region (Languedoc-Roussillon) and also for her Ochre Quarry which you can stroll through to learn how the ochre was formed; you can also buy genuine ochre to use for art – a wonderful gift for any artists you know.

 Gordes is another very lovely old village with a 12th century castle – you must visit this town on your France self drive holiday for some unique photo opportunities.

 What to take home from Provence?

-If you visit a weekly market in one of the towns or villages you can do all your holiday gift shopping in one place!
+If you visit a weekly market in one of the towns or villages of Provence you can do all your holiday gift shopping in one place!
 Provencal linens are absolutely wonderful and range from large tablecloths and placemats to little things that will take no place at all in your suitcase.
 The foods are incredible too – dozens of different types of “smelly sausage” as my friend calls them – similar to salami but much more interesting!
 Pair them with some wonderful local cheeses, fruit and wine, artisan French bread and you have dinner, Provencal style.
 Bon Appetit!